 That got me thinking of dreaming, architecture and college.
 That’s the idea behind the U.Fund Dreams Tour: picturing the possibilities.

-They hosted a photo booth where kids could pick possible careers with appropriate backdrop that included engineer, architect, paleotologist, and astronaut.
+They hosted a photo booth where kids could pick possible careers with an appropriate backdrop that included engineer, architect, paleontologist, and astronaut.

 Each child left with a lovely memento to help to keep the dream alive.

 [If you have an image of the photo, I would love it, especially of the construction one]

 Inside the museum, there were hands-on activities to help make dreams a concrete activity.
 Yes, it’s a golf ball raceway … but it’s also a place to dream STEM (Science, Technology, Engineering, and Math) dreams.

 Doesn’t this Golf Ball Raceway remind you of a Rube Goldberg creation?
 And doesn’t it make you want to build your own?!